TRI-AMDD/beep/docs_src/contributing.md

 Note this guide is meant primarily for battery scientists with limited experience in software development, particularly in python.

-**In general, our goal here is to write code** (which can complex, convoluted, or confusing  things) **in the absolute simplest, most concise, and reusable manner possible.**
+**In general, our goal here is to implement ideas which can be complex, convoluted, or confusing in the simplest, most concise, and most reusable manner possible.**

 ## Code standards